microsoft/fluentui/rfcs/react-components/convergence/slot-render-as.md

    />
    ```

-2. It allows the component to use children as a function if it needs to, without interfering with the ability for the user to write a slot render function for the root slot:
+2. 👍 Allows the component to use children as a function if it needs to, without interfering with the ability for the user to write a slot render function for the root slot:

    ```jsx
    <Field as={(_, props) => <MyCustomRoot foo="bar" {...props} />}>